 HER-E 109 Color and Design for Non-Art Majors (3 cr.)
-Introduction to basic design and color theory through the manipulation of imagery in two-dimensional media.
-Equal emphasis on thought process and manual skills.
+Introduction to basic design and color theory through the manipulation of 2-D imagery.
+Students study the elements of design, developing a visual language for analyzing, organizing, and communicating ideas.
+Historic and contemporary models build an understanding of human expression in the world.
+Equal emphasis on conceptual and manual skills.

 HER-E 111 Metalsmithing and Jewelry Design (3 cr.)
 Introduction of metalsmithing techniques used to create fine art jewelry and metal sculpture.
 Course will cover metalsmithing processes, materials, tools and equipment, as well as historic and contemporary jewelry design.
 Topics include: sawing, cold connecting sheet metal, stone setting, craftsmanship, and studio safety.